-Effective November 1, 2019, a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Right of use assets and lease liabilities are recognized at the lease commencement date, that is, on the date when the underlying asset is available for use by the Bank.
 The Bank's right of use assets do not meet the definition of investment property.